Banking in Spain

 ING – Free Banking in Spain

 I bank with ING and have done so for many years.
 If you speak Spanish, my recommendation is to open an account with ING.
-You can open an account online if you know some basic Spanish (there is no English language version of their website).
+You can open an account online if you know some basic Spanish (there is no English language version of their website or their banking service).

 They have various accounts.
 The Cuenta NoCuenta account is quick and easy to open online.
 Their Cuenta Nomina requires that your salary or a certain amount is paid into the account every month.
 You need an NIE to open an account.